 Help protect your family

-There are many ways to help protect you and your family from bacteria that may cause meningitis.
-Covering your mouth when coughing and regularly washing your hands can help prevent transmission.
-There are also certain vaccines available for free on the NHS, however, even if you've had one meningitis vaccine, you may still be missing protection from certain types.
+Transmission of meningitis usually requires either frequent or prolonged close contact.
+There are many ways to protect you and your family from bacteria that cause meningitis.
+Certain vaccines are available for free on the NHS, however, even if you've had one meningitis vaccine, you may still be missing protection from certain types.

 See below to find out how to protect you and your family.

-How can you help prevent the spread of meningitis-causing infections?1
+How can you help prevent the spread of meningitis?1

 The bacteria can spread from one person to another by droplets from the nose and mouth.
 While they do not spread as easily as infections like flu, those in close contact with someone with meningitis caused by meningococcal bacteria are at increased risk of picking up the infection.